 Thus, “capacity” should not be used when “ability” is meant, nor “continual” for “continuous,” and so on.
 The goal is not just successful communication, for which purpose even nonsense words will serve (and often do), but removing any possibility of misconstrual.
-It is worth noting that it is strictly for “serious discourse” such as news writing and letters that he advises, not poetry or high-flying prose, in which creative or ambiguous usage is not discouraged (here, at least).
+It is worth noting that it is strictly for “serious discourse” such as news writing and letters that he advises, not poetry or other creative prose, in which creative or ambiguous usage is not discouraged (here, at least).

 Adopt.
 “He adopted a disguise.”
 One may adopt a child, or an opinion, but a disguise is assumed.

 Avocation for Vocation.
 A vocation is, literally, a calling; that is, a trade or profession.
 An avocation is something that calls one away from it.
 If I say that farming is some one’s avocation I mean that he practises it, not regularly, but at odd times.

 Banquet.
 A good enough word in its place, but its place is the dictionary.
 Say, dinner.

 Both alike.
 “They are both alike.”
 Say, they are alike.
 One of them could not be alike.